tombroucke/privatewpackagist/README.md

 ## Manual packages

-For plugins that are not (yet) supported, you can add a package and choose a the Manual updater.
+For plugins that are not (yet) supported, you can add a package and choose the Manual recipe.
 You can create a release manually and upload your plugin file.

 # Usage